aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 test = \ _ -> test1
 ```

-In case of unsatisfied constraint, like `Eq (Integer -> Integer)`, there is no top-level dictionary available, so ghc is
+In case of unsatisfied constraint, like `Eq (Integer -> Integer)` there is no top-level dictionary available, so ghc is
 forced to use given dictionary, thus

 ```haskell